-This will be the fourth in a series of programs on selected climate change issues, organized by Friends of Blackwater -- with assistance from the West Virginia University College of Law Center for Energy and Sustainable Development, and with support from the Appalachian Stewardship Foundation.
+This free public educational program on selected global warming and climate change issues was organized by the West Virginia University College of Law Center for Energy and Sustainable Development and the Allegheny Highlands Climate Change Impacts Initiative, a project of the West Virginia conservation group Friends of Blackwater, with support from the Appalachian Stewardship Foundation.

 P.S.
-We are updating our website.
-For more information on our Allegheny Highlands Climate Impacts Initiative, click here.
+For more information on Friends of Blackwater's Allegheny Highlands Climate Change Impacts Initiative, click here.

 Amy HesslGeographer and paleoclimatologist at WVU